shipsaas/.github/profile/README.md

 # ShipSaaS

-ShipSaaS is an open-source organization which build for SaaS (or any kind of products) for you.
+ShipSaaS is an open-source organization that empowers all types of SaaS products.

-We are providing packages for PHP & Laravel.
-Feel free to install them and boost up your productivity and processes.
+We offer packages for PHP & Laravel.
+Feel free to install them and enhance your productivity and processes.

-Focus on the Products, let us help you focus on the **Core**.
+Focus on your products and business logic; let us help you concentrate on the **Core**.

-ShipSaaS utimate goal is become everybody helpful & reliable companion.
+ShipSaaS's ultimate goal is to become everyone's helpful and reliable companion.

 ## Our Works

 - 🏃‍♂️ Ready: Core functionalities for any kind of Products (including awesome helper & libraries), 🔋🔋🔋.
 - 🏁 DevFlag: Enabling your Application development to follow the CI/CD best practice (Small PRs FTW) 🚀
 - ❇️ SafeDispatcher: Ensure your "failed to dispatch" msgs will be fully stored, tracked and retryable 📰
-- 🚃 Priority Queue: Manage your queued messages effectively by prioritizing them 🔋🔋🔋
+- 🚃 Priority Queue: Handle your queued jobs effectively by prioritizing them 🔋🔋🔋
 - 💰 CurrencyFX: Get FX rates from multiple online services 🔋🔋🔋.
 - ❌ NeverThrow: Response-first over Throw in OOP applications.
 Best practices and reduce PROD errors/bugs.
 - ⚓️ DocKing: ready-to-use microservice to manage document templates and render/export PDF 🧾